-The Vaal University of Technology regards experiential learning as a full campus component for the completion of National Diploma, with an applicable registration fee per training period.
-Enquiries should be made at the Department: Hospitality, Tourism & Public Relations Management or Department Co-operative Education.
+The Vaal University of Technology regards WIL as a full campus component for the completion of National Diploma, with an applicable registration fee per training period.
+Enquiries should be made at the Department: Co-operative Education.

-Should a student fail to register for any semester during the experiential learning period, they will fail to graduate on time.
+Should a student fail to register for any semester during the WIL period, they will fail to graduate on time.
 The training will therefore not be acknowledged as complying with the prerequisites for the specific course.

-5. MONITORING OF STUDENTS DURING EXPERIENTIAL LEARNING
+5. MONITORING OF STUDENTS DURING WIL

-All learners doing experiential learning will be visited at least once during the period of experiential learning.
+All learners doing WIL will be visited at least once during the period of experiential learning.

-Experiential learning lecturer will visit the students together with other lecturer.
-Should a problem arise during experiential learning the lecturer should be contacted immediately.
-Mentors and learners must therefore communicate all problems to the experiential learning lecturer.
+Work Integrated Learning Lecturer/Coordinator will visit the students.
+Should a problem arise during the training, lecturer should be contacted immediately.
+Mentors and learners must therefore communicate all problems to the Work Integrated Learning lecturer.
 The WIL lecturer will inform the learners about visiting dates and it is of the student responsibility to inform mentor well in advance.

-6. EVALUATION DURING EXPERIENTIAL LEARNING
+6. EVALUATION DURING WORK INTEGRATED LEARNING

-6.1 The mentor
+6.1 The Mentor

 Students are to perform tasks for their practical assignments under the supervision of a mentor who is responsible for guidance.
-Completion of evaluation form should be done on a monthly basis.
+Completion of evaluation form should be done monthly.

-6.2 The student
+6.2 The Student

-The training programme is of such nature that it will instruct the student as to what is expected during the experiential training period.
+The training programme is of such nature that it will instruct the student as to what is expected during the WIL period.
 It is compulsory for the student to submit the chosen assignment to the Mentor and ensure that monthly progress reports are accompanied by the evaluation form signed by the Mentor.
-Should problem arise with regard to the programme which cannot be resolved with the respective Mentor, students are welcome to contact the lecturer during office hours.
+Should problem arise about the programme which cannot be resolved with the respective Mentor, students are welcome to contact the lecturer during office hours.
 It is of the outmost importance student perform the prescribed tasks personally, and in due time.

-6.3 Submission of portfolio
+6.3 Submission of Portfolio